Special swimming pool paint makes your pool hygienic and safe

 - Hygienic: Due to the seamless structure of the coating, no contamination can attach to the surface.

 Not every pool coating can be applied to any surface.
-For example, coatings that are especially suitable for porous substrates such as concrete are not suitable for baths made of fibre reinforced plastics because of different requirements for adhesion.
+For example, coatings that are especially suitable for porous substrates such as concrete are not suitable for pools made of fibre reinforced plastics because of different requirements for adhesion.
 It is also important to define the expected looks of the finished pool: do you wish to protect the surface without changing its appearance, or is the purpose to give the pool a makeover while making it safer and more hygienic?

 - Tile pools